chinapedia/wikipedia.abstract.en/Page/Arno.md

 Source and route

-Ponte_Vecchio.jpg FirenzeArno1547.jpgs of Arno river floods on August 13, 1547 (left) and November 3, 1844 (metal plate on the right).
+s of Arno river floods on August 13, 1547 (left) and November 3, 1844 (metal plate on the right).
 Photographed in Via delle Casine.]]
 The river originates on Mount Falterona in the Casentino area of the Apennines, and initially takes a southward curve.
 The river turns to the west near Arezzo passing through Florence, Empoli and Pisa, flowing into the Tyrrhenian Sea at Marina di Pisa.

 With a length of , it is the largest river in the region.
 It has many tributaries: Sieve at long, Bisenzio at , and the Era, Elsa, Pesa, and Pescia.
 The drainage basin amounts to more than and drains the waters of the following subbasins: